-Piotr Mazur Vice-President of the Bank's
+Piotr Mazur Vice-President of the Bank's Management Board in charge of Risk Management

 On 8 January 2013 appointed to the Management Board until the end of the previous term.

-On 8 January 2014 reappoited for the current term of the Management Board.
+On 8 January 2014 reappointed for the current term of the Management Board.